sekl/sebastianklier.com/_posts/2018-01-18-beginner-resources-to-dapp-development-with-ethereum.md

 <!--more-->

-I'm going to assume you already know (roughly) what Ethereum is, if not I suggest checking out the [official website](https://www.ethereum.org) and [whitepaper](https://github.com/ethereum/wiki/wiki/White-Paper), although you don't need to fully understand the latter in order to develop on the Ethereum platform.
+I'm going to assume you already know (roughly) what Ethereum is, if not I suggest checking out the [official website](https://www.ethereum.org) and [yellow paper](http://yellowpaper.io), although you don't need to fully understand the latter in order to develop on the Ethereum platform.

 On a sidenote, one thing that really helped me to understand **Proof of Work**, a core concept of current **Blockchain** technology, was building a simple Blockchain implementation from scratch.
 You can follow [this article](https://hackernoon.com/learn-blockchains-by-building-one-117428612f46) to do that, although I suggest implementing it yourself (maybe even in a different language) instead of just copy-pasting the code.